Heaven nor Hell

 "Heaven nor Hell" is a song by Danish rock band Volbeat.
 The song was released as the third single from the band's fourth studio album Beyond Hell/Above Heaven.

 The song features Henrik Hall of Love Shop providing harmonica.

 Content

+"Heaven nor Hell" is a hard rock song.
 Singer Michael Poulsen said, "It's a song that tells people to believe in themselves instead of using anything else as a crutch. ... instead of leaning up against any kind of religious belief."

 Music video

 A music video was released for the song and features the band performing the song in a desert junkyard.
 The video was directed by Uwe Flade.